 8.)
 Separate Work and Home Life

-Keeping some distance between your work life and home life can sometimes be difficult if you are creating an office from home, but it is important that your work stays in the office.
-If your office space is going to be in your home, then you need to make sure that the space is kept separate from the rest of the house and is off limits to other members of the family (especially small children).
-The last thing you want is to find your desk chair being used as a laundry pile when you go into your office to get some work done. or find fingerprints all over your important documents.
+Keeping some distance between your work life and home life can sometimes be difficult if you are creating a professional work office from home, but it is important that your work stays in the office.
+If your office space is going to be in your home, you need to make sure that the space is kept separate from the rest of the house.
+It needs to be off limits to other members of the family (especially small children).
+The last thing you want is to find your desk chair being used as a laundry pile when you go into your office to get some work done.
+You also don’t want sticky fingerprints all over your important documents.

 9.)
 Keep It Bright

-You want to try and have a bright and well-ventilated room for your work office.
+It’s important to work in a bright and well-ventilated room.
 This is essential for you to be productive and get lots of work done.
 You are much more likely to work harder if you are in a bright room that is full of fresh air.
 You should try to keep a window open when possible, and keep blinds open to get some daylight shining through.
 If you let your office go too dark and dingy-looking, then you won’t feel motivated or encouraged in your work space.

-If it’s not possible to position your desk by a window, then you can use different lights to create a bright and engaging ambience in your office.
+If it’s not possible to position your desk by a window, then you can use wall-mounted task lighting to create a bright and engaging ambience in your office.
 You should consider getting some desk lamps that you can direct light to your laptop or to the documents on which you are working.

-Depending on what time of day you are working in your office, you may find that lights are not necessary, but lights with dimmer switches may be a good option.
-With a dimmer switch lamp, you can adjust the setting so that you don’t get blinded by light you don’t need.
+Depending on what time of day you are working in your office, you may find that lights are not necessary.
+Lights with dimmer switches may be a good option, allowing you to adjust the brightness.
 If your office space gets a lot of natural light, you may want to invest in UV-resistant frames for your diploma wall so your documents will be protected from sun damage.